Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Factuality

 \section{Factuality}

 We now describe metrics for factuality, before we can describe the relationship between abstractiveness and factuality (\secref{tradeoff}).
 By factuality of a summary $\vec{y}$, we mean factual consistency with the input $\vec{x}$, rather than objective factuality or universal truth.
 Measuring factuality automatically is an active area of research \cite{Gabriel2020-gofigure}.
 Factuality is most naturally measured by human annotators; we describe our setup for human factuality annotation first, then move to automatic metrics.
-In \secref{correlations}, we measure the correlations of automatic factuality metrics to our human judgements.